bigFin/nix-python/readme.md

 ## Overview

 `Nix-Python` is a setup that allows you to manage Python environments and dependencies using Nix.
 It ensures that you have a consistent development environment with a specific Python version.
+It handles both FHS (Filesystem Hierarchy Standard) and non-FHS compliant systems, providing flexibility across different environments.

 ## Usage